EldenSokolaj/root/README.md

     Compile, possibly with "gcc root.c -o root -lcrypt" Then make sure to set the setuid bit first
-        - possibly with running "chown root:root root" then "chmod +s root" as the user root) Then either set an alias in .bashrc of move the file to /bin/root
+        - possibly with running "chown root:root root" then "chmod +s root" as the user root) Then either set an alias in .bashrc or move the file to /bin/root

 Usage: